 Play Flashcard Factory!
 Students are paired up to create unique visual and written illustrations for each term.
-Their cards go to Quality Control where you can review and choose which ones to ship!
+Their cards go to Quality Control where you can review and choose which ones to ship.

-Once your final set is approved, save the cards and share with your class in Google Drive.
-Or take the learning even farther and export to Gimkit.
+Once your final set is approved, save the cards and share with your class in Google Drive, or take the learning even farther and export to Gimkit.
 You can also export and print the cards for hands-on review.

-Flashcard Factory Best Practices
+Flashcard Factory best practices

 Before using Flashcard Factory, decide the goal of today’s vocabulary practice.
-Are you introducing new word or are you reviewing words they already know?
+Are you introducing new words, or are you reviewing words they already know?
 If introducing new words, make sure your list includes the definitions.
 If reviewing, you can leave the definition out to give students an extra challenge.

-According to academic research, “Estimates vary, but reviews of classroom intervention studies suggest that, in general, no more than 8 to 10 words can be taught effectively each week.”
+According to academic research, “Estimates vary, but reviews of classroom intervention studies suggest that, in general, no more than eight to 10 words can be taught effectively each week.”
 Beyond that, you’ll probably see diminishing returns on meaningful engagement with the terms.
 When you have fewer words, students have an opportunity to become familiar with each term within a larger context.

 Because Flashcard Factory distributes words to different groups, not every group will get to work with every term.
 If you have more time, you can always keep going to let more groups get to work with more of the terms.

 The Quality Control phase is where you get to see all the submitted cards and either accept or reject them for the final study set.
 This is a great opportunity to engage students in debates about the nuances of each term.
 Because of the way Flashcard Factory divvies up words, there should be more than one example for many of the terms.
 That way you can compare different interpretations of the word and discuss which example is more appropriate.
-And of course, if there are two great examples for a term, accept them both!
+Of course, if there are two great examples for a term, accept them both.

 After you have curated the final study set, export to Gimkit and give students the link so they can review the terms using all the creative examples the class has made.
 Or, export your set and print it so students can review on their own time.
 What’s more, the debates you had while selecting the final cards will have deepened students understanding of each term.